usarawgi911/machine-learning-interview-questions/README.md

 8. Thresholds for a classifier
 9. Interpretation of an ROC area under the curve as an integral
 10. Confusion matrix
-In different files, I list various questions that might be asked in a ML interview.
-Here is the table of contents:

 ## More elaborate and extensive Questions:
 1. [Deep Learning Questions](https://github.com/Sroy20/machine-learning-interview-questions/blob/master/list_of_questions_deep_learning.md)